 This Budget Accommodated Safari starts in the coastal city of Port Elizabeth and ends in vibrant Johannesburg, South Africa.

 The Lesotho, Swaziland & Kruger Park Safari begins with game viewing in Addo Elephant Park before we visit Graaff-Reinet and the Valley of Desolation in the Karoo.
-Then we travel into the small mountainous kingdom of Lesotho where you can go pony trekking or hiking in the hills.
+Then we travel into the small mountainous Kingdom of Lesotho where you can go pony trekking or hike in the hills.
 From Lesotho it's off to South Africa's Drakensberg Mountains and on to coastal Durban.
 Next, we drive north to iSimangaliso Wetland Park and Hluhluwe-Umfolozi National Park in KwaZulu-Natal.
 From there we cross into Swaziland to enjoy mother nature in scenic Mlilwane Wildlife Sanctuary.

 Then we go game viewing South Africa's premier wildlife reserve - Kruger National Park, home to Africa's Big Five.
 On our way back to Johannesburg we drive via the Panoramic Route to take in the last spectacular scenery before our Southern African journey comes to an end.

 This Budget Lesotho, Swaziland & Kruger Park Safari departs from the coastal city of Port Elizabeth heading north into the rugged Eastern Cape.
 We make our way to a private game farm near Addo Elephant National Park for our first overnight stay.